DANS-KNAW/dd-dataverse-ingest/docs/description.md

       reason: 'Pending publication'
 ```

-The actions specified in this file correspond roughly to the action available in the dropdown menu in the file view of a dataset in Dataverse.
+The actions specified in this file correspond roughly to the actions available in the dropdown menu in the file view of a dataset in Dataverse.

 The replacement file is looked up in the bag, under the `data` directory under the same path as the original file has in the dataset.
-Note that files the
+Note that files in
-replacement files will automatically be skipped in the add files step, the deleted files, however, will not.
+`replaceFiles` will automatically be skipped in the add files step, the deleted files, however, will not.
 In other words, it is also possible to remove a
 file and add a file back to the same location in one deposit.
 In that case, there will be no continuous history of the file in the dataset.

 The `addRestrictedFiles` action is included, because it allows you to add a large number of restricted files in a more efficient way than by updating the file